michaelfong2017/email-plugins/eguard/README.md

 example.sql contains examples of common database tasks that admin has to accomplish.

 ## Log
-This directory contains three log files that record logs in different logging level.
+This directory contains four log files.
+Three of them record the main logs in different logging level.
 Pass the --debug/-d flag to main.py to enable full logging.
+The remaining one (stat.log) is for gathering statistics for eguard.

+## Backup
+Each email will be backed up before changes are applied to it.
+Each email has a unique uid and backup happens only when email of this uid has not been backed up before.
+Therefore, each email can only be backed up once unless the uid record in the `eguard.db` is deleted by administrator, which can be done if the administrator finds it necessary.

+For each email, its backup is found inside the `backup` folder which is inside its parent folder.
+For instance, relative to the user mail directory, if the email is inside `cur/`, its backup is inside `backup/`.
+For another instance, relative to the user mail directory, if the email is inside `.Junk/cur/`, its backup is inside `.Junk/backup/`.

+Each user has his/her own table in `eguard.db` that stores the list of emails that are already backed up.